ycm-core/YouCompleteMe/README.md

 ```

 YCM will use the first `python` executable it finds in the PATH to run
 [jedi][].
-This means that if you are in a virtual environment and you start vim
+This means that if you are in a virtual environment and you start Vim
 in that directory, the first `python` that YCM will find will be the one in the
 virtual environment, so [jedi][] will be able to provide completions for every
 package you have in the virtual environment.